Nonlinear-FOD/lab-client/docs/devices/camera/spiricon.md

 - The sidecar runs inside a Python 3.6 venv with PyCapture2 installed; verify the `.venv` exists on the Windows host before launching the main server.
 - `window`/`output_pixels` arguments only apply when the server proxy exposes cropping/binning; otherwise crop locally on the returned NumPy arrays.
+- Provide `native_shape` (width, height) in the server config if the default Format7 bounds differ from your hardware so that ROI validation and `native=True` resets have accurate limits.
 - Always call `disconnect_camera()` (or `close()`) to release the server-side lock so other users can connect.

 ## API Reference